xlliu7/TadTR/README.md

 ## Introduction

 TadTR is an end-to-end Temporal Action Detection TRansformer.
 It has the following advantages over previous methods:
 - Simple.
-It adopts a set-prediction pipeline and achieves TAD with a single network.
+It adopts a set-prediction pipeline and achieves TAD with a *single network*.
 - Flexible.
 It removes hand-crafted design such as anchor setting and NMS.
 - Sparse.
 It produce very sparse detections, thus requiring lower computation cost.

 ![](arch.png "Architecture")

 ## Updates
+[2021.9.15] Update the performance on THUMOS14.
 [2021.9.1] Add demo code.

 ## TODOs